AdobeDocs/experience-platform.en/help/destinations/destination-sdk/destination-configuration.md

 >[!TIP]
 >
 >You can access and use the customer inputs from customer data fields in templating.
-Use the macro `customerData.{name}`.
-For example, if you ask users to input a Customer ID field, with the name `userId`, you can access it in templating by using the macro `customerData.userId`.
+Use the macro `{{customerData.name}}`.
+For example, if you ask users to input a Customer ID field, with the name `userId`, you can access it in templating by using the macro `{{customerData.userId}}`.
 View an example of how a customer data field is used in the URL of your API endpoint, in the [destination server configuration](/help/destinations/destination-sdk/server-and-template-configuration.md#server-specs).

 |Parameter | Type | Description|
 |---------|----------|------|